thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 ## Configuring Internal Hosts: Linux

 With the gateway setup to provide DHCP and NAT services, a Linux host on the internal network can be configured to acquire an IP address from the gateway, and have all traffic routed through the gateway.
-The only configuration required on a Linux client is to edit the network configuration file, and set the NIC of the client to DHCP.
+The only configuration required on a Linux client is to edit the network configuration file and set the NIC of the client to DHCP.

 List the NICs that are available on the system: